stan-dev/design-docs/designs/0005-stan-CI-and-repo-structure.md

 Tests on merge to develop would be the same as regular tests.
 On request (build with parameters) we would be able run the Stage 1 test on all OS (3 tests in parallel).

+*UPDATE* (May 18th 2020):
+The first part of the refactor of Stan Math tests was merged.
+What is left to do is: remove the separate Windows job, add a new job with STAN_THREADS to stage 2 and remove the additional threading tests on merge.
+These should be done after the refactor of the Stan tests.

 ###### Stan

 - services/algorithms and compile tests on Linux